The Invisibility of Pain, Disconnection & Isolation

 These things are common when struggling with pain and can be changed.
 We are going to explore the invisibility of pain and the associated disconnection and isolation a little in this blog.

-Being part of a social group is part of our basic needs, it’s how we have evolved as humans, so it’s no surprise that when our sense of belonging changes our threat system is on hyper-alert watching out for the things that may put us at risk and things that wouldn’t be a risk start to be seen that way, like the feathers blowing in the wind, and we start to disconnect more from those around us.
-The irony here is that when our protect system is on hyper-drive our self-critical self, one of the versions of ourselves (we all have multiple selves), commonly shows up here and the threat system is then stimulated even more.
+Belonging is linked to perceptions, expectations and social norms.
+Being part of a social group is part of our basic needs, it’s how we have evolved as humans, so it’s perhaps no surprise that when our sense of belonging changes it contributes to our threat system being on hyper-alert.
+One consequence being things that previously wouldn’t have been perceived as a risk start to be automatically seen that way and we start to disconnect more from the world, those around us and ourselves.
+The irony here is that when our threat system is on hyper-drive our self-critical self, one of the versions of ourselves (we all have multiple selves), commonly shows up more often which also increases threat system sensitivity.
 This becomes a vicious cycle until we explore different aspects and learn to stop the cycle.
-Belonging is linked to perceptions, expectations and social norms.
-My favourite work on belonging is that by Brené Brown, if you haven’t read her work I would recommend having a look.
+If you’re interested in learning more about belonging there are various greta resources including Brené Brown’s work.

 Persistent Pain